21/09/2023

 Challenges of algorithmic management

-This public event will bring together researchers, policymakers, trade unionists and other stakeholders from the Nordic countries to discuss:
+This public event brought together researchers, policymakers, trade unionists and other stakeholders from the Nordic countries to discuss:

 • The challenges that algorithmic management poses for safeguarding workers’ rights